Is that old computer costing you money?

 We all know that the budget is tight, and that business owners and managers make tough decisions every day on where to allocate limited resources.
 What most people don’t think about is that the decision to not spend money could end up costing them a lot more.

-Intel published a whitepaper discussing the optimal timing and methodology behind cycling older hardware.
+Intel published an article discussing the optimal timing and methodology behind a technology refresh.
 The first thing they mentioned is that business owners need to start treating computer hardware as a strategic asset.
 This will help change their mindset so that they make better decisions concerning its proper lifecycle, care, and maintenance.

-One of the big headlines from the whitepaper is that 3 years is the optimal timing to refresh PC’s for most businesses.
-They say that data shows cycling computers on this timeline provides optimal ROI.
+Intel also mentioned that 3 years is the optimal timing to refresh PC’s for most businesses.
+Data shows cycling computers on this timeline provides optimal ROI.
 PC’s that live past this threshold have increasing costs for support and maintenance that quickly surmount the cost of simply replacing the machine.
 Other reports substantiate Intel’s claims.

 A study by San Jose market research firm Techaisle estimated that in a 5-computer business with two old computers and three less than 3 years-old, the business could save $1500 in the first year by replacing the two older machines―a combination of reduced downtime and lower maintenance costs―enough to buy two new laptops and take the office to lunch.